NimaBavar/NImaBavar/docs/README.md

-**Regardless of all the enjoyable work, I do rejoice my spare time studying politics and taking Kickboxing sparring sessions, a career which I pursue due to its valuable mind preparation.**
+**Regardless of all the enjoyable work, I do rejoice my spare time studying politics and taking Kickboxing sparring sessions, a career which I pursue due to its invaluable mind preparation.**

 **Thank you for investing your valuable time reading my biography, it is highly appreciated.**